 After a four-year standout playing career at UMass, Nelson got her coaching career started with two seasons with the Washington Mystics of the WNBA.
 She spent one season as a coaching intern and another on the video operations staff before making the move to collegiate coaching.
 She served on the staff at Navy for the 2007-08 season and New Hampshire the next before Johns Hopkins.

 Nelson was a four-year starter at the University of Massachusetts at point guard, serving as team captain as a senior.
 She capped her career with the Minutewomen as the school's all-time leader in three-point field goals (191) and assist-to-turnover ratio (1:36) and also ranked among the top five in assists (366), games started (103) and minutes played (3,632).
 During her career, she was named to both the Atlantic 10 and Athletic Director's Honor Roll and was a member of the UMass Student-Athlete Advisory Committee.

-Nelson graduated from UMass with a degree in sports management and a minor in sociology.
-She hails from Ellicott City, Md., and was a three-sport standout at the McDonogh School in Baltimore.
+Nelson graduated from UMass with a degree in sports management and a minor in sociology and she completed her master's degree in marketing from Johns Hopkins in 2018.
+Nelson hails from Ellicott City, Md., and was a three-sport standout at the McDonogh School in Baltimore.
 She is the daughter of Bill Nelson, longtime head men’s basketball coach at Johns Hopkins.
-He completed his 30th season leading the Blue Jays in 2015-16.
+He retired in 2017 after 31 seasons with 606 career wins.